dvdgeroconnell/pands-project/README.md

 The advantage of linear regression is that it establishes a trend and allows you to make educated guesses about further values.
 It also allows you to identify outliers - for example, if a data point is way off the best fit line, it may merit further inspection.

-A disadvantage of linear regression model is that it is very unlikely to be a perfect fit to real world data, and you lose visibility to variances within the data set - this is where the correlation coefficient is useful, as it indicates how well your the is likely to be modelled by a straight line.
+A disadvantage of linear regression model is that it is very unlikely to be a perfect fit to real world data, and you lose visibility to variances within the data set - this is where the correlation coefficient is useful, as it indicates how well your data is likely to be modelled by a straight line.
 A higher order polynomial regression model may be a better fit, however it involves increased complexity and is less intuitive [g3].

 **Figure 5 - Best Fit / Line**
 ![linear regression](images/438px-linear_regression.png)